Northland Emergency Services Trust

 The latest report from Chairman, Paul Ahlers

-Like most other ambulance operators, we receive partial funding from central government which covers approximately 75% of our total operating costs.
+Like most other ambulance operators, we receive partial funding from central government which covers approximately 80% of our total operating costs.
 The balance is covered by the community through sponsorship and donations.
 We are extremely grateful for this support and in particular our continued thanks go to our key sponsors – Northland Regional Council, Northpower, Top Energy and the Oxford Trust.
-Without the support of our sponsors and the Northland public we would simply be unable to provide the service as it exists today.
+Without the support of our sponsors and the Northland public we would simply be unable to provide the service.

 On behalf of the board I would like to take this opportunity to thank my fellow Board members, our dedicated Ops team, engineering, administration staff, hospital staff and other emergency workers who all work tirelessly in support of your rescue helicopter service.